What is teeth sensitivity?

 If you still have discomfort, talk to your dentist.
 There are some dental procedures that may help reduce sensitivity, including the use of:

-- White fillings (bonding) to cover exposed root surfaces
+- Dental bonding to cover exposed root surfaces.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy